Z3NTL3/IMDB-bot/README.md

 ``list.txt`` should contain the IDs of the film/serie.
 Each line should represent one ID.

+**The script automatically generates a ``dataset`` directory in which it generates one another recursive folder with the serie/movie title and in that folder the JSON dataset of the IMDB meta.**

 ### Example data save:
 ```js
 {